-The McCain Institute’s Combatting Human Trafficking Program educates, raises awareness and implements innovative, action-based solutions to end modern slavery.
-Through collaborative partnerships, critical research and direct engagement with innovative programs, the Institute connects and convenes stakeholders to find strategies to combat human trafficking at local, state, national and international levels.
+The McCain Institute’s Combatting Human Trafficking program educates, raises awareness and implements action-based solutions to end modern slavery.
+Through collaborative partnerships, critical research and direct engagement with innovative programs, the Institute develops and deploys strategies to combat all forms of human trafficking at local, state, national and international levels.

 “The work of the McCain Institute is extraordinary, and it is having a direct impact in the fight to end human trafficking in the United States.
 As a member of the Human Trafficking Advisory Council, I am honored to contribute to help combat human trafficking on behalf of victims in the United States and worldwide.”